aoiflux/rohy/README.md

 ### Built-in library

-Thirty rules ship inside the application, enabled by default and individually toggleable.
+Thirty-five rules ship inside the application, enabled by default and individually toggleable.
 They cannot be edited in place — import your own copy under a different name to vary one.

 | Theme                      | Rule                                                  | Chain                          |
 | -------------------------- | ----------------------------------------------------- | ------------------------------ |